Nash-79/KG-MMML/kg-mmml/docs/M5_COMPLETE.md

 **Actual result**: +1.36pp improvement (98.32% → 99.68%).

-### Why Did We Miss the Gate?
+### Why Did I Miss the Gate?

 **Ceiling effect**: Baseline is already at 98.32%.
 Getting to 101.32% is impossible.
-We're fighting for the last 1.68% of possible improvement.
+I am fighting for the last 1.68% of possible improvement.

 **Gate design issue**: The +3pp threshold was set assuming a weaker baseline (e.g., 85-90% accuracy).
 At 98%, asking for +3pp means achieving near-perfection.